FarmVille

-FarmVille is a series of agriculture-simulation social network game developed and published by Zynga in 2009.
+FarmVille is a series of agriculture-simulation social network games developed and published by Zynga beginning in 2009.
 It is similar to Happy Farm and Farm Town.
 Its gameplay involves various aspects of farmland management, such as plowing land, planting, growing, and harvesting crops, harvesting trees and raising livestock.
-The sequels FarmVille 2 and FarmVille 3 were released in September 2012 and November 2021.
+The sequels FarmVille 2 and FarmVille 3 were released in 2012 and 2021.

 The game was available as an Adobe Flash application via the social networking website Facebook and Microsoft's MSN Games.
-It was previously available as a mobile app for the iPhone, iPod Touch, and iPad for a brief period in 2010.
-The game was free-to-play; however, to progress quickly within the game, players are encouraged to spend Farm Cash (in FarmVille) or Farm Bucks (in FarmVille 2), which are purchasable with real-world currency.
+It was briefly available as a mobile app for the iPhone, iPod Touch, and iPad in 2010.
+The game is free to play, but to progress quickly, players are encouraged to spend Farm Cash (in FarmVille) or Farm Bucks (in FarmVille 2), which are purchasable with real-world currency.
 FarmVille was thus one of the first major freemium games.

 After launching on Facebook in 2009, FarmVille became the most popular game on the site, and held that position for over two years.
 At its peak, in March 2010, the game had 83.76 million monthly active users.
 Daily active users peaked at 34.5 million.
-After 2011, the game began experiencing a considerable decline in popularity.
-By May 2012, the game was ranked as the seventh most popular Facebook game.
-As of April 30, 2016, its rank had fallen to the 110th most popular Facebook game as measured by daily active users, while FarmVille 2 had climbed to 42.
+After 2011, the game's popularity declined considerably.
+By May 2012, it was ranked the seventh-most popular Facebook game.
+As of April 30, 2016, its had fallen to the 110th-most popular Facebook game as measured by daily active users, while FarmVille 2 had climbed to 42nd place.

 On September 27, 2020, Zynga announced that it would discontinue the first FarmVille on Facebook on December 31, 2020, as Facebook was to stop supporting games running on Flash Player—required by FarmVille—on that day.
-Following the existing FarmVille 2, FarmVille 3 focuses on mobile devices.
+Like FarmVille 2, FarmVille 3 focuses on mobile devices.

 Gameplay

-Once players began a farm, they would first create a customizable avatar, which could be changed at any point.
+Once a player begins a farm, they create a customizable avatar, which can be changed at any point.

-The player began with an empty farm and a fixed starting number of Farm Coins, the primary currency in the game.
-Players earned XP (experience points) for performing certain actions in the game such as plowing land or buying items.
-At certain XP benchmarks, the player's level would rise.
-As the player obtained more items and progressed through levels, crops and animals would become available to them via the "market" where items could be purchased using either Farm Coins or Farm Cash.
-Farm Cash was earned by leveling up or completing offers, or purchased for real money.
+The player begins with an empty farm and a fixed starting number of Farm Coins, the primary currency in the game.
+Players earn XP (experience points) for performing certain actions in the game such as plowing land or buying items.
+At certain XP benchmarks, the player's level rises.
+As the player obtains more items and progresses through levels, crops and animals become available to them via the "market" where items can be purchased using either Farm Coins or Farm Cash.
+Farm Cash is earned by leveling up or completing offers, or purchased for real money.